relistan/go-director/README.md

 ```

 This is totally valid code, but it kind of stinks, because we can't easily test
 the code with `go test`.
+If we start this up, it will never exit, which is what
+we want it to do in our production code.
+But we want it to stop after running
-To do that, we need to have a way to get the code to
+in test code.
+To do that, we need to have a way to get the code to quit after
-quit after iterating.
+iterating.
 So we can do something like this:

 ```go
 func RunForever(quit chan bool) error {